dmuth/cheetah-bot/README.md

 - Will reply to every Nth message with cheetah sounds or pictures. (configurable)
 - Messages with profanity or the middle finger emoji will provoke smartass responses.
-- Will only interact with allowlisted groups/group IDs.
+- Can be configured to only interact wiht allowlisted groups/group IDs.
+- When added to a channel, sent the message `help` on a channel, or DMed, it will respond with an "about me" string.
 - Configurable rate limiting to prevent accidental flooding of the group.
 - Age checking on messages to prevent spamming the group after a hiatus.
 - Support for talking to <a href="https://mitmproxy.org/">mitmproxy</a>, if you'd like to monitor network activity.